 Public Health & Community Optometry | The field of optometry known as public health optometry focuses on the art and science of preventing visual impairment and increasing visual health through coordinated efforts and informed societal decisions. |

-The following table highlights the detailed list of elective Optometry subjects along with their specifications:
+The following table outlines the detailed list of BSc Optometry elective subjects along with their descriptions for easy reference:

 Subject Name | Specification |